MEN'S COLLEGE BASKETBALL TEAMS

 Super Bowl point spreads

 When looking at the Super Bowl spread, the betting sheet will show each competing team, along with a positive or negative number alongside it.
 The negative number indicates the favored team and the minimum point difference they need to win by for your wager to pay out if you bet on them.
-The positive number shows the underdog and how many points or less they need to lose for a bet to pay.
+The positive number shows the underdog and how many points or less they need to lose by for a bet to pay.

 When the spread shows a half point—as with the example in the section above—it means that the favored team has to beat the underdog by the next whole number to win.
-In this case, Chicago would need to score at least 10 more points than Denver for the bet to pay out.
-Conversely, Denver would need to lose by 10 points for a bet on them to pay out.
+In this case,Chicago would need to score at least 3 more points than Denver for the bet to pay out.
+Conversely, Denver could lose by 2 points or less for a bet on them to pay out.

 Super Bowl moneyline bets